-Purchasing a hair dryer is a confusing process.
-The inscrutable terminology brands use to market their blow-dryers doesn't help.
-We see words like "ionic!" and "tourmaline!" on the packaging, and we figure those must refer to something we want.
-But do we understand what these terms actually mean and how they translate to actual quality?
+Purchasing a hair dryer is a confusing process—and the inscrutable terminology brands use to market their blow-dryers doesn't help.
+We see words like "ionic," "tourmaline," and "infrared hair dryer" on the packaging, and we figure those must refer to something we want.
+But do we understand what these terms mean and how they translate to actual quality?

-Typically what sets the high-quality dryers apart from the rest is an airstream that's evenly heated, adds Ming Tran, senior product manager at T3 (the maker of some of our favorite hair tools).
-This allows you to dry your hair quickly without overheating certain sections and damaging them.
-"High-quality dryers generally incorporate advanced dryer components, heating, and airflow technology to enable this," she says.
+The key to finding a high-quality hair dryer starts with understanding your hair type and drying habits and matching the technology to those needs.
+Typically, what sets the high-quality dryers apart from the rest is an airstream that's evenly heated, which allows you to dry your hair quickly without overheating certain sections and damaging them.
+"High-quality dryers generally incorporate advanced dryer components, heating, and airflow technology to enable this," says hair expert Ming Tran.
 Multiple heat and speed settings can help, as can ionic, ceramic, and tourmaline technology, which serve to customize the drying experience.

 Let's start with what the heck "tourmaline" means.
 We see this word on dryers both drugstore and high-end but what exactly does it do?
-According to Paulette Heller, vice president of marketing at Conair, tourmaline is a semiprecious gemstone that's crushed into a fine powder and built into the internal components of a hair dryer.
+According to Heller, tourmaline is a semiprecious gemstone that's crushed into a fine powder and built into the internal components of a hair dryer.

 When this powder is heated, cooled, or pressurized, it generates an electrical charge, emitting both negative ions and far-infrared heat, says Coughlin.
 "When used within a dryer (or any other hot tool), the far-infrared heat locks in hair's moisture, while the negative ions seal the cuticle to deliver shiny, frizz-free results," she says.

-Compounded ceramic is another common addition to the structure of premium quality hair dryers, says Heller.
+Compounded ceramic is another common addition to the structure of premium-quality hair dryers, says Heller.
 The benefit of ceramic is that it heats up quickly and evenly across its surface and generates infrared heat.
-This means it works to gently dry hair from the inside out and protect it from excess damage.
+This means it works to gently dry hair from the inside out and protects it from excess damage.
 Translation: If you see the word "ceramic" in the product description, consider it a positive.

-Personally, whenever I see the word "wattage" listed on a hair dryer, it reminds me of high school science, which makes me want to immediately disengage.
+Personally, whenever I see the word "wattage" listed on a hair dryer, it reminds me of high school science, which makes me immediately want to disengage.
 But according to Coughlin, it's not that scary.
 "A dryer's wind power is measured in watts, so the higher the number, the quicker the drying time," she says.
 If you have coarse or thick hair, opt for a dryer with 1800W or more.
-"Fine and short hair can still get great results using a dryer with much less airflow," she says.
+"Fine and short hair can still get great results using a dryer with much less airflow," says Coughlin.

 When you see labels like "AC" or "DC" on a dryer, it refers to current.
 "An alternating current (AC) motor tends to be the professional choice, as it is typically stronger and hotter than a dryer utilizing a direct current (DC) motor," Coughlin explains.